magisteriis/setup-league-client/README.md

 ## Questions

 ### Why is the action referenced using a commit in the example?
 It's the most [secure and stable][actions-reference-commit] way to reference an action as tags can be moved.
 This specific commit also has daily tests as you can see in the top.
-You can also reference the action with `@v1` to use any fixes automatically.
+If you prefer you can reference the action with `@v1` to use any fixes automatically.

 ### Why isn't the region a secret in the example?
 The region is being output in the action logs.
 I haven't found a good way to mask it since it's also being output in base64.
 The locale (e.g. en_US) is also being output.